YoussefGhannam/YoussefGhannam/README.md

 # 🏄‍♂️ Youssef Ghannam

-## Rotating Icon Example

-To create an infinite rotation animation for an icon in your React application, you can use the following CSS code.

 **`Full Stack Developer`**

 <p>I am Youssef Ghannam, a 20-year-old web developer from Morocco with a solid foundation in digital development and a passion for creating impactful web applications.</p>